rolandshoemaker/stapled/DESIGN.md

    randomly select a a time between then and `NextUpdate`
    1. If the time is before now immediately refresh the response
    2. If the time is after now wait until then to refresh the response

+### On-Disk cache

+If `cache-folder` is set the in-memory cache will be mirrored on disk (one-way).
+These responses can also be used to seed the cache on initial start-up.

+When a entry in the cache is updated and the response changes it will be written to a temporary file next to the existing response file and then renamed to overwrite it.
+This should be *atomic-ish* on most operating systems.

+1. Write `example.ocsp.tmp`
+2. Rename `example.ocsp.tmp` to `example.ocsp`

 ## Interaction